kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1946</span> The US dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
 Japan donates 100,000 brooms and 50,000 mops as war reparation.

 - <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
-Most will return home with PTSD and a severe addiction to Korean dramas.
+They return home later with PTSD and a severe addiction to Korean dramas.

 - <span class=year>1957</span> Popular President Ramon Magsaysay dies in a plane crash.
 Investigations reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.